Institute of Facility Management

 One of its kind in Switzerland

-The Institute for Facility Management (IFM) at ZHAW's School of Life Sciences and Facility Management is the only university in Switzerland to offer a Bachelor of Science in Facility Management and a Master of Science in Facility Management, which means that it acts as a national centre of competence for application-driven research and development and further education.
+The Institute of Facility Management (IFM) at ZHAW's School of Life Sciences and Facility Management is the only university in Switzerland to offer a Bachelor of Science in Facility Management and a Master of Science in Real Estate & Facility Management, which means that it acts as a national centre of competence for application-driven research and development and further education.